dainst/idai-field/desktop/src/manual/manual.en.md

 Via the "Tools" ➝ "Project configuration" menu, you can access the configuration editor, which allows you to adjust and extend the categories, fields and valuelists available in the project.
 If a synchronization connection is established, changes to the configuration will be transferred to other users as soon as they are confirmed via the "Save" button.

+### Identifiers and labels

+All elements of the project configuration (categories, fields, valuelists, etc.) each have an **identifier** for unique identification.
+This identifier is saved in the database and is also used when importing or exporting resources.
+It is displayed in magenta in the configuration editor.

+In addition, **labels** can be added for each of the configured project languages.
+These texts are used for display in all other areas of the application and are also displayed in black in the configuration editor.
+If there is no label, the identifier is displayed instead.

 ### Categories and forms

 The left sidebar of the editor lists the categories currently configured for the project.
 Using the filter menu at the top left, you can limit the selection of displayed categories to a specific part of the application (e.g. "Trench" for limiting to categories that can be created within a trench tab).
 If you select the "All" option, all categories of the project will be listed.